Jack Pickford: Acting career

 After the war in 1919, Pickford formed his own production company named the Jack Pickford Film Company, in partnership with First National Pictures.
 For a brief period, he produced and starred in his own films such as Bill Apperson's Boy (1919), Burglar by Proxy (1919), and In Wrong (1919).
 James Kirkwood directed Pickford during this time, in hope of boosting the actor's career.

 In 1920, he signed with Goldwyn Pictures and starred in The Little Shepherd of Kingdom Come (1920), an adaptation of John Fox Jr.'s novel.
 Pickford became "bitterly disappointed" in the writing quality and directorial style of the film.
-He was determined to buy back the rights, with the intention for a future remake.
+He was determined to buy back the rights, with the intention of a future remake.
 A Double-Eyed Deceiver (1920), The Man Who Had Everything (1920), and Just Out of College (1920) followed and were all directed by Alfred E. Green, starring Pickford as the lead.
 However, Goldwyn and Pickford had creative differences and parted ways.

 Pickford also dabbled in screenwriting and directing.
 In 1921, he co-directed Little Lord Faunteroy (1921) and Through the Back Door (1921) with Alfred E. Green, under United Artists, both films starring his sister Mary.
 Pickford was hired as the director in an attempt to rid him of his depression after the passing of his wife Olive Thomas a year prior.
 This was seen as an opportunity to give his career a new direction.
 In 1921, there were plans afoot for A Tailor-Made Man (1922) to be directed by Alfred E. Green and starring Pickford, under United Artists.
 But for reasons unknown, changes were made and Mary sold the film to Charles Ray.

 By 1923, his roles had gone from several a year to one.
 After dedicating the last two years to directorial work, Pickford returned to acting in Garrison's Finish (1923).
-While Pickford’s career did slow down after Thomas' death, the roles he played showed a new maturity and were some of the best of his career.
+While Pickford's career did slow down after Thomas' death, the roles he played showed a new maturity and were some of the best of his career.
 These included The Hill Billy (1924), The Goose Woman (1925), Brown of Harvard (1926), and Exit Smiling (1926).
 In 1926, he played Brooks Bailey in The Bat (1926), directed by Roland West.
 Years later, West made a sound version titled The Bat Whispers (1930).

 In 1928, he finished his last film, acting as Clyde Baxter in Gang War (1928) – a confirmed part-talkie.
 It was best known for being the main feature attached to Steamboat Willie, the debut of Mickey Mouse in sound.

 Most of his films, especially those in the late 1910s, were both commercial and critical successes, making a highly regarded name for himself.
 Pickford's image was that of the All-American boy, with his sister being "America's Sweetheart".
 In all, Pickford appeared in more than 130 films between 1908 and 1928.
-The majority of these silent films remain lost, unknown by the general public.
+The majority of these silent films remain lost, unknown to the general public.
 However, a few of his films have been made available on DVD.